-To manage public
+To maintain dormitory’s public order.

 To help the course counseling.

-To reflect student
+To reflect students’ opinion.

-To deal with normal affair.
+To deal with general affairs.

-Qualification of Application for Dormitory: Student does not have formal enrollment of our school.
-Student lives in Kaohsiung or can transport two places in a day.
+Dormitory Application: Student with formal registration of our school.
+Student who lives in other’s city or cannot commute two places in a day.

 Time of application:

-Please apply for bed during the time of regulation from the Military Education Office.
+Please apply during the time of regulation from the Military Education Office.

-Student who still wants to stay in dorm can apply in May every year.
+Student who still wants to stay in dorm can apply in May annually.

-Do not apply on time, it will not be accepted.
+The application will not be accepted if the applicant does not apply on time.

-Bed of the dormitory allocating:
+Bed of the dormitory allocating: Rules of dormitory bed allocation

 The priority of allocating:

-The first priority: Student with below average household income (free) or lower-middle-income family; having a physical disability of f;; international student.
+The first priority: Student with low-income family(free) or lower-middle-income family; having a physical disability of freshman of Junior College Division; student who is expatriated by government; international student.

-The second priority: Student who is volunteer in the Military Education Office and the of dormitory.
+The second priority: Student who volunteer in the Military Education Office and the committee of dormitory.

 The third priority: Freshmen and student who still want to stay in dormitory.

-School saves some beds for emergency.
+The School has the authority to save some beds for emergency.

-Except for school allowing that scholarship student and exceptional student have the priority for dormitory, the international student have the priority for dormitory, and the priority right is reserved for only two years from you entering to school.
+Except for school allowing that scholarship student and exceptional student have the priority for dormitory, the international student have the priority for dormitory, and the priority right is reserved for only two years start from your entering

 The way of application and drawing: Student applies for the bed online.
 Student representative would witness the draw, and then it would be announced with the qualification and waiting list.